Stupid Things About "The Trial of a Time Lord”

 64. The Doctor’s mistake can be excused, however, in that he has clearly never seen the incident before; the Valeyard must have removed the image from the Matrix before the Doctor previewed it, altered it and then returned it.

-65. The visual effects shots and model scenes in this story are appalling, in stark contrast to the opening of episode 1.
+65. The visual effects shots and model scenes in this story are appalling, in stark contrast to the opening of Part One.

 66. Melanie.
 Bush.